-- Algorithms used in high performance computing and data analysis have applications in other areas, e.g. some of the code developed by IAC3 researchers is used in medical applications.
+- I) Algorithms used in high performance computing and data analysis have applications in other areas, e.g. some of the code developed by IAC3 researchers is used in medical applications.
 Members of the IAC3 already experienced in knowledge transfer (patents) will support the researcher in finding applications for the algorithms developed. - II) Due to the technical innovation needed to develop future detectors (optical, materials), the researcher will actively support the key goal of establishing and enhancing technological advances for the ET and LISA in Spain and involving other scientists inside and outside the IAC3.

+III.
 Submission and formalisation of applications.

-The documentation submitted by persons applying to the position was done so via the form made available on the Ministry of Education, Culture and Sport website.
+The documentation that must be submitted by persons applying to the position shall be done so via the form made available at the Ministry of Education, Culture and Sport website.